xinjue37/Day-Dusk-Night-Classification/README.md

 if the size is too big or 𝜎2 is too large, it can remove some of the important features in the image.
 In our case, the size of the filter or 𝜎2 might be too large, causing it to remove some of the important features.

+## Conclusion
+In short, the model without applied Gaussian filter (B) and without convert RGB to HSV has the highest accuracy on the train, test, and validation datasets.
+This shows the amazing power of a Neural Network in auto-extract feature from the original input data, which is better than human designed features.
+We have successfully achieved our aim, which is to produce a model that has a high accuracy (average 97% accuracy on the dataset) with just about 20,000 weights in the classification model.
+However, because the dataset may contain bias, our models are at risk of overfitting.
+To solve this problem, one of the best solution increase the size of the quality datasets, feed them into the model, and train it again